This website has been translated from Danish to English by using artificial intelligence (AI)

 Still in doubt?

-The Danish Working Environment Authority has created a guide with advice on where asbestos may be present in your home - and how to deal with it.
+Read the Danish Working Environment Authority's guide to where asbestos may be in your home - and how to deal with it.